Think3D: Thinking with Space for Spatial Reasoning: Think3D for Spatial Reasoning

-\paragraph{Optimization.} We train the policy using Group Relative Policy Optimization (GRPO), which provides stable, group-normalized advantages for multi-turn reasoning.
-Following standard practice, we apply a token-wise mask to exclude observation tokens (rendered images encoded as text) from gradient updates, so that only tokens corresponding to model-generated actions and answers are optimized.
+We train the policy with Group Relative Policy Optimization (GRPO)\cite{shao2024deepseekmath} for stable multi-turn reasoning.
+Following \cite{zheng2025deepeyes}, we use a token-wise mask to stop gradients on observation tokens (rendered images encoded as text), optimizing only model-generated action and answer tokens.